 - Navigational intent – Someone is searching for something from a specific site or brand (e.g., “brandname.com”)

-- Commercial intent – Someone who knows what they want but is still researching (e.g., “best running shoes”)
+- Commercial intent – Someone knows what they want but is still researching (e.g., “best running shoes”)

-- Transactional intent – Someone who knows what they want and is ready to purchase (e.g., “nike pegasus running shoes”)
+- Transactional intent – Someone knows what they want and is ready to purchase (e.g., “nike pegasus running shoes”)

 The search intent informs you what type of content you should create when targeting that keyword.